msg-utcn/course-content/README.md

   - Setting up an Admin User role (Delete)
   - Finish with a filter query endpoint on topic

-5.3 Homework
+- 5.3 Homework
   - Create a filter query endpoint on the following: "Topic", "Title", "PostedBy"

 **6. Frontend: Angular setup**

+- 6.1.
+Presentation:
   - Architecture Overview (services, directives and components)
   - SPA (Single Page App) vs SSR (Server Side Rendering)
+  - Observable vs Promise
+  - Reactive forms

+- 6.2.
+Practical:
   - Create a starting point app
-  - Observable vs Promise
   - Create first components and connect with the backend (HttpClient)
+    - **Disable the BE guard until you have Authentication**
+  - Create Question Form
+  - Create Answer Form

+- 6.3.
+Homework:
+  - Perform Update on Question/Answer
+  - Perform Delete on Question/Answer

 **7. Frontend: CRUD pages and authentication**

+- 7.1.
+Presentation:
-  - Login page
+  - Login from the Client Perspective
-  - Reactive forms
+    - **Add back the BE guard for Authentication**
   - Routings, guards

+- 7.2.
+Practical:
+  - Create Login page / Register Page
+  - Create List page for Question
+  - Create View Question & its Answers

+- 7.3.
+Homework:
+  - Filter on question based on the following: "Topic", "Title", "PostedBy"

-8. Frontend: Admin Application
+**8. Frontend: Admin Application**
   - Shared components library (we can provide a starting point)
     - understand why it's important to separate this app
   - Resource management (users, data...)
   - Security
-9. Frontend: Final Application Review
+**9. Frontend: Final Application Review**
   - Student Project Code Review
   - Feedback and Discussions